graduateclimateconference/graduateclimateconference.github.io/application.md

 ## The application for GCC 2025 is now closed.
 Successful applicants will be notified in mid-August 2025.
 If you applied, you should have recieved an email confirming receipt of your application.
 If you did not, feel free to reach out at [gradclimateconference@gmail.com](mailto:gradclimateconference@gmail.com).
+Approximately 120 participants will be selected to attend the conference.
+Applicants also may be contacted for additional information at a later date.

 <!-- ### Application for GCC 2024 are closed! -->